flextype/docs.flextype.org/site/entries/en/plugins/toasts/entry.md

 ---
 title: Toast Notifications
+description: Simple notification messages that displays on the screen like toast popping out of a toaster.
 ---

 Simple notification messages that displays on the screen like toast popping out of a toaster.